isaacnfairplay/ducksite/docs/user_manual.md

 5. Use `ducksite add|modify|remove toml|sql|md` (and `ducksite add plugin` when you need a virtual parquet scaffold) for quick adjustments without manually editing files.
 6. Run `ducksite build --root .` and open the generated `static/*.html` pages.
 7. Serve locally with `ducksite serve --root . --port 8080` when you are ready to demo.

+## Ducksearch path list bindings

+Use `value_mode: path_list_literal` when a report binding needs to inject file paths or URLs directly into a DuckDB list literal.
+The runtime keeps these entries literal (no wildcard or home expansion) and supports `drop_missing_paths: true` to discard missing local files while still returning an empty list when nothing remains.